rsteve-dev/CSC_256_Team8/API Test Lab/postman installalion user guide.md

 -
 - ![Alt text](./postman_images/collection.png)

-### Writing Basic Tests
+#### Writing  Tests

-- Postman allows you to write tests in JavaScript in the `Tests` tab.
+- Postman allows us to write tests in JavaScript in the `Tests` tab.
 - These tests can validate various aspects of the response, such as status codes and response bodies.

 ![Test](./postman_images/image.png)
-### Running Collections
+#### Running Collections

 - Use the Collection Runner to run a series of requests in a collection, which is useful for automated testing.

-## Conclusion
+#### Conclusion

-This guide provides basic steps to get started with Postman.
+This guide provides  steps to get started with Postman.
 For more advanced features and detailed documentation, visit the [Postman Learning Center](https://learning.postman.com/).